-Classes are held on an ongoing basis Tuesday evenings from 6:30 pm to 8:00 pm and Saturday mornings from 11 am - 1:00 pm.
+Classes are held on an ongoing basis Tuesday evenings from 6:30 pm to 8:00 pm and Saturday from 12:30 - 2:00 pm.
 A monthly tuition rate of $125 applies.
 Per-class tuition is $20, and the discounted rate for yearly tuition is $1100.
 To enroll, please contact Ken Mondschein at ken -at- kenmondschein dot com.
 Private lessons with Dr. Mondschein in longsword, rapier, smallsword, sabre, stick, dueling sabre, and classical weapons are also available at a rate of $25 per half hour or $40 per hour (plus a $10 floor fee to WFC).

 The class is open to any person age 16 or older (younger with instructor’s permission).
 Loaner equipment is available.
 Please wear comfortable athletic clothes with long pants and (and an athletic cup for men).
 Low-top sneakers are preferable.
 These classes are somewhat strenuous in nature, involving aerobic and anaerobic exercise.
 If you have a preexisting illness, injury, or other condition, please consult your physician and inform the instructor.